Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Each allergen tested corresponds to a specific protein source that may cross-react with others—for instance:

-- Birch pollen and apple proteins share similarities causing oral allergy syndrome.
+- Birch pollen and some raw fruits such as apple can be linked through cross-reactive proteins in oral allergy syndrome.

-- Cow’s milk proteins may cross-react with goat’s milk.
+- Cow’s milk proteins may share similarities with proteins in milk from other mammals.

 Your test report lists each allergen with its corresponding result value or wheal size depending on the method used.
-Recognizing cross-reactivity helps avoid misinterpretation—positive results might reflect related allergens rather than direct sensitivity.
+Recognizing cross-reactivity helps avoid misinterpretation—positive results might reflect related allergens rather than direct sensitivity to every item on the report.

 Example Report Segment: